How to Cook An Egg Inside Out

 A new technique shows how to hardboil an egg inside out – where the yolk is on the outside and the whites are in the middle of the egg.

-You can watch the video above or, follow the step-by-step method, complete with illustrations, thanks to The Daily Mail, below:
+You can watch the video above or, follow the step-by-step method, complete with illustrations, below:

 An egg, clear tape, a flashlight, a pair of pantyhose and ice cubes.